ben900926/MITM_Pharming_Attack/README.md

 then enter username and password

 #### Pharm attack
-Using 無痕模式 firefox, connect to the folliwing link in victim VM:
+Using 無痕模式 firefox, connect to the following link in victim VM:

 ```
 www.nycu.edu.tw